gggraca/MetaboAnnotatoR/README.md

 ```
 install_github("gggraca/MetaboAnnotatoR", dependencies = TRUE, INSTALL_opts = c('--no-multiarch', '--no-lock'))
 ```

-RAMClustR package may fail to install on newer versions of R. The best workaround is to install the package from the source repository [RAMClustR](https://github.com/cbroeckl/RAMClustR).

 ## Vignettes
 An example of usage using one LC-MS AIF chromatogram is provided in the [introductory vignette](http://htmlpreview.github.io/?https://github.com/gggraca/MetaboAnnotatoR/blob/master/vignettes/introduction.html).